Adding Time-Based Comparison Columns to Reports

 To add a comparison column to a report:

-1. On the Edit Columns page of the Report Builder (or Financial Report Builder), review the fields listed in the Report Preview pane and determine the field for which you want to add a comparison.
+1. On the Edit Columns page of the Report Builder (or Financial Report Builder), look at the fields in the Report Preview pane and decide which one you want to add a comparison for.

 2. In the Add Fields pane, find the field corresponding to the one in the Report Preview pane, and click it.
 A second column of the field displays in the Report Preview pane.